Fairytales for Lost Children

 Read the brilliant review of Fairytales in the Independent newspaper (14/10/13) in full - where it was chosen as Monday's book of the week - and the full text of another insightful and enthusiastic review on the legendary blogspot, Africa is a Country.

-Read interviews with Diriye in Next magazine, Another Africa, Beige, the Royal African Society, with blogger Hope Whitmore, and an interesting piece profiling him along with other rising stars of African literature in the New Internationalist.
+Read interviews with Diriye in Next magazine, Another Africa, Beige, the Royal African Society, with blogger Hope Whitmore, at now-now, a pan-African gazette; an in-depth interview with the great Somali-American novelist and critic, Sofia Samatar, here; and an interesting piece profiling him along with other rising stars of African literature in the New Internationalist.
 Bernardine Evaristo names him as a significant new voice in this BBC radio interview about the state of African literature.
 Diriye writes about his journey to - literally - finding his voice as a writer in Prospect magazine here; and about the rise of homophobia in Russia and Africa for Time Out magazine here.
+Read his essay, 'To be young, gay and African' in the Huffington Post here, and Afropunk here.

 See Diriye perform at the Last Word here.